WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 ));
 ```

-Now, let's define the server state types and merge it with the client store definition.
+Now, let's define the server state types and merge it with the types inferred from the client store definition.

 ```ts
 // Types the server state.